28 More details about hypothesis testing

 2. the evidence used to reach that conclusion (such as the \(t\)-score and \(P\)-value, clarifying if the \(P\)-value is one-tailed or two-tailed); and

-Since we assume the null hypothesis is true, conclusions are worded (in context) in terms of how strongly the evidence supports the alternative hypothesis.
+Since we initially assume the null hypothesis is true, conclusions are worded (in context) in terms of how strongly the evidence supports the alternative hypothesis.

 'No evidence of a difference' is not the same as 'evidence of no difference'.